Simpson Protocol vs Yager Therapy®

 The Simpson Protocol

 The Simpson Protocol, developed by Ines Simpson, works with a deep form of hypnosis, also called Esdaile state.
 To achieve this tranate state, each treatment starts with a hypnotic induction and some deepening techniques.
 Communication with the higher consciousness is via ideomotor (finger) signals.
 Many specific questions are asked that the higher consciousness can answer with 'Yes' or 'No'.
-In this way, blockages are resolved that so far have hampered the healing process.
+In this way, blockages are dissolved that hitherto stood in the way of the healing process.
 Sometimes it happens that moments from the past are brought to consciousness.
-If these moments have a beneficial influence, it is briefly discussed to make the processing take place better.
-Most work during the Simpson Protocol takes place in the background.
+If these moments have a beneficial influence, they will be briefly discussed in order to make the processing take place better.
+Most of the work during it Simpson Protocol takes place in the background.

 The Yager Therapy®